 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
 You will automatically be disenrolled from our plan when your new plan's coverage begins.
 Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
 You will automatically be disenrolled from our plan when your new plan's coverage begins.
 Original Medicare without a separate Medicare prescription drug plan.
 Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
-Se Chapter 1, Section 5 for more information about the late enrollment penalty.
-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048. • You will be disenrolled from our plan when
+See Chapter 1, Section 5 for more information about the late enrollment penalty.
+Send us a written request to disenroll.
+Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
+You can also contact Medicare, at 1-800- MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048.
+You will be disenrolled from our plan when your coverage in Original Medicare begins.

-SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan Section 4.1 Until your membership ends, you are still a member of our plan
+SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan

+Section 4.1 Until your membership ends, you are still a member of our plan